 With roots in the holisms of arts and culture, K8 approaches questions of innovation through of collaborative engagements with environmental, social and economic transformation.
-Above and beyond the cooperation with state actors and SMEs, K8’s engagement with collaborative and regenerative economy issues reflects an interest the key role of civil society and social movement actors, he dynamics of peer production, and the cultural, economic and social concerns of cooperativism.
+Above and beyond the cooperation with state actors and SMEs, K8’s engagement with collaborative and regenerative economy issues reflects an interest in the key role of civil society and social movement actors, the dynamics of peer production, and the cultural, economic and social concerns of cooperativism.
 Such visions aim to create new collective action institutions and re-imagine the co-creation of value.

 Innovation needs more than technology.
 Technologies contribute to changes in the human condition.
 But cultural, economic, and social innovations frame the choices we have, both as individuals and as societies.
 By exploring how we want to live and work, we find more creative ways to think about the future through new forms of collective agency and intelligence.

 Anticipation imagines what’s next.
 Stories can give us an idea of our place in the world.
 To think about future worlds, we need to create fantastic fictions.
 Allowing us to explore imagined futures, they give us a better sense of where we want to go next.